 On World Women’s Day 2018, Light for the World is delighted to announce the launch of Her Abilities, the first global award honoring women with disabilities who achieved greatness in their life or field of work.

-Inspired by being awarded The Spirit of Helen Keller Award today and The Right Livelihood Award in 2017, Light for the World advisor Yetnebersh Nigussie announces a new recognition this International Women’s Day.
+Inspired by being awarded The Spirit of Helen Keller Award today and The Right Livelihood Award in 2017, Yetnebersh Nigussie announces a new recognition this International Women’s Day.
 Yetnebersh was inspired by winning both awards and wants to give back to the disability community by celebrating other women with disabilities who have achieved amazing things.

 “After winning the Right Livelihood Award last year, and The Spirit of Helen Keller Award this year, I was proud and overwhelmed by the recognition I received.
 Now we are launching Her Abilities to give something back to a community who are so often sidelined or made invisible by society – women with disabilities.